-- · Use the recovery disc set provided by Lenovo to restore the entire storage drive to the factory-default settings. - If your computer comes with the recovery disc set, follow the instructions shipped with the disc set. - If your computer does not come with the recovery disc set, contact the Lenovo Customer Support Center to order a recovery disc set.
-See "Calling for service" on page 60.
+- 1. Select the recovery medium as the startup device.
+Refer to "Selecting a temporary startup device" on page 37. - 2.
+Follow the instructions on the screen to choose the appropriate recovery solution. - Use the recovery disc set provided by Lenovo to restore the entire storage drive to the factory-default settings. - If your computer comes with the recovery disc set, follow the instructions shipped with the disc set.

+If your computer does not come with the recovery disc set, contact the Lenovo Customer Support Center to order a recovery disc set.
+Refer to "Calling for service" on page 88.